smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ![In this screenshot, content-api is selected under Repositories, and the Tags blade appears on the right.](media/image69spk.png "View latest repo tags")

-1. From the Git Bash session attached to the VM, assign the `v1` tag to each image with the following commands.
+1. From the SSH session attached to the VM, assign the `v1` tag to each image with the following commands.
 Then list the Docker images to note that there are now two entries for each image: showing the `latest` tag and the `v1` tag.
 Also note that the image ID is the same for the two entries, as there is only one copy of the image.

     ```bash
     docker image tag [LOGINSERVER]/content-web:latest [LOGINSERVER]/content-web:v1